Note: The Lyapunov-based control of the Rehabilitation Robot project was done during 2011 – 2013 when Madi was a Master’s student.

 To see the full article, Click HERE!

-Here are the files to replicate the Lyapunov-based control of Rehabilitation Robot project:
+Here are the files to replicate the Lyapunov-based control of the Rehabilitation Robot project:

 The report of the Thesis: Click HERE!